Ehsan-O/Election_Analysis/README.md

 ## **Overview of Project**
-in this project we are helping an employee of the Colorado bord of election to perform an election audit
+in this project we are helping an employee of the Colorado board of elections to perform an election audit

 ### **Purpose**
-We have been provided a tabular data file ([election_results.csv](Resources/election_results.csv)), containing the result of the election and our task is to go through this file, perform the analysis and report the following items in a text file:
+We have been provided with a tabular data file ([election_results.csv](Resources/election_results.csv)), containing the result of the election and our task is to go through this file, perform the analysis and report the following items in a text file:

 - The total number of the votes